 My 11th grade Biology teacher displayed a video of Kurzgesagt – In a Nutshell, depicting the battle between the immune system and pathogens.
 There were two cells which caught my attention.
 They are the B and T cells – whom I creatively name the BesTies cell, owing to their roles that support each other.
 The B cells act as the frontline soldier, whilst T cells stimulate B cells.
 Whenever B cells are debilitated, T cells come to invigorate them.
 Reflecting on this story, the immune system – and I believe all systems inside our body – could educate us countless life lessons.

-I began to be more intrigued by Biology, thus I have been delving into it by watching videos on body systems and enrolling in the HEAL Virtual Clinical Shadowing program, in which I observed how doctors proceed from diagnosis to treatment.
+I began to be more intrigued by Biology, thus I have been delving into it by watching videos on body systems and enrolling in the HEAL Virtual Clinical Shadowing program, where I observed how doctors proceed from diagnosis to treatment.
 Throughout the process, I learned to record patients’ health information in the SOAP format, broadened my health knowledge, and enhanced my clinical skills.
 As I observed them, I was attracted to having a clinical experience like them.
-Hence, I went to do a health checkup with doctorSHARE’s medical personnels in an undeveloped place in Jakarta.
+Hence, I went to do a health checkup with doctorSHARE’s medical personnel in an undeveloped place in Jakarta.

 One point that left a deep impression on me from the health checkup is when a ten-year-old boy approached the doctor and vented his misery of having family issues.
 The doctor then encouraged the child while manifesting his empathy.
 The doctor’s response was reminiscent of the aforementioned video, reminding me to always assist people.
 Moreover, this has opened my eyes to the fact that contributing in the health field does not merely involve technical skills, but also a compassionate heart.
 In any case, people’s comfort is over everything else.

-Such activities have inspired me to major in Biological Sciences in college, aspiring to research fascinating ‘stories’ between molecules in our body that explain myriad things about our lives, then galvanize everyone into action.
+Such activities have inspired me to major in Biological Sciences in college, aspiring to research fascinating ‘stories’ between molecules in our body that explain a myriad of things about our lives, then galvanize everyone into action.

+Notes:

+This is a wonderful experience!
+I believe reader can really see how you have been inspired by biology.

+I also think this is almost polished.
+I suggest proofreading once more for grammatical accuracy.

+Great work!

 Prompt 2 - Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.